Credit Score Blues? Here’s How to Build Credit, Fast, Before You Buy a House

 Review the report and resolve any errors or collections

-Once you get copies of your credit reports from the three agencies, it’s important to review them and see if there are any errors.
-“We know one in four credit reports contain errors significant enough to impact one’s credit-worthiness,” says Opperman.
+Once you get copies of your credit reports from the three agencies, it’s important to review them carefully for any errors.
+“We know one in four credit reports contain errors significant enough to impact one’s credit-worthiness,” Opperman says.
 “Verifying that the credit report is correct and up to date will ensure that the score derived from it is an accurate one.”

-You will want to contact both the furnisher (or company) that has provided the erroneous information on your account, as well as contacting the credit reporting agency to dispute the errors.
-If you have any collections showing on your account, you will want to resolve those issues by contacting the company that has placed you into collections and potentially paying off any outstanding amounts.
+You should reach out to the company that provided the incorrect information and the credit reporting agency to dispute the errors.
+If you have any collections on your account, it’s important to address them by contacting the company responsible and potentially paying off any outstanding balances.

 Pay down your credit balances

-Arizona real estate agent James Rusch-Michener, a seven-year veteran of the industry, recommends that buyers talk to their lender about strategic ways to pay down existing debt.
+Arizona real estate agent James Rusch-Michener, who has 11 years of experience in the real estate industry, recommends that homebuyers talk to their lender about strategic ways to pay down existing debt.
 “I always tell my buyers to talk to their lender about which debts to pay off and how best to do it,” he says.

-“Raising your FICO score from, for example, a 580 to a 650, can mean a drastic change in interest rate and subsequent payment.”
+“Raising your FICO score from, for example, a 580 to a 650, can mean a drastic change in interest rate and subsequent payment” of your mortgage loan.

 Rusch-Michener also suggests that potential buyers consider applying any financial windfalls toward outstanding debt.
 “If you find out you’re getting a tax refund, maybe put that money toward your debt,” he says.